MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CopilotMSAPlatform.md

 ### Want to have a conversation about a specific campaign or ad group?

 You can use the slash (/) within **Copilot** chat or select the plus sign (+) at the bottom left of the chat to choose which campaign or ad group you want to inquire about.
-For example, you might ask Copilot: “What are the latest impressions and clicks of the /2025_Holiday_Campaign?” or “What's the performance of my +Holiday_Ad_Group?”
+For example, you might ask Copilot: â€œWhat are the latest impressions and clicks of the /2025_Holiday_Campaign?â€ or â€œWhat's the performance of my +Holiday_Ad_Group?â€

 ## What you can do with Copilot